SlimIO/Governance/docs/get_started.md

 ## Description

-The purpose of this guide is to allow Node.js / Javascript developers to initialize the slimio agent locally at first, then we will see in the next how to add slimio addons.
+The purpose of this guide is to allow Node.js / Javascript developers to initialize the slimio agent locally at first, then we will see in the next how to create your own SlimIO addons.

 If you already know how to install a local slimio agent, please refer to this [link](https://github.com/SlimIO/Governance/blob/master/docs/first_addon.md#create-your-first-slimio-addon) for the rest of the guide